EnigmaCurry/d.rymcg.tech/photostructure/README.md

      ```
      cat /etc/passwd | grep psuser
      ```
-4. Create directory for mount-point, replacing ASSET_DIR_HOST with the mount-point created in step 2 [above](#ssh-to-the-host-then), and UID and GID with the UID and GID of your Photostructure user from step 3.
+4. Create directory for mount-point, replacing ASSET_DIR_HOST with the mount-point created in [step 2, above](#ssh-to-the-host-then), and UID and GID with the UID and GID of your Photostructure user from step 3.
    ```
    mkdir -p ASSET_DIR_HOST
    chown UID:GID ASSET_DIR_HOST